giuseppe-valeriani/giuseppe-valeriani/README.md

 Software Engineer
 -----------------

-I have a strong background in gambling and therefore I decided to take a chance and do what I love!
-I have been learning coding since 2021, and I recently graduated from a boot camp at Brainstation where I became a Full-Stack Javascript Engineer.
-I am now actively looking for a job that helps me grow faster and faster.
-I love learning new skills and tools as well as new languages.
+I have a strong background in gambling, so I decided to take a chance and do what I love!
+I have been learning to code since 2021, and I recently graduated from a boot camp at Brainstation, where I became a Full-Stack Javascript Engineer.
+I am now actively looking for a job that will help me grow faster.
+I love learning new skills and tools, as well as new languages.
 I am always willing to "get my hands dirty" with new things.

 *   🌍  I'm based in London (UK)
 *   ✉️  You can contact me at [giuggey85@gmail.com](mailto:giuseppevaleriani@outlook.com)